 With our scientific understanding of mRNA medicines continuing to grow at an accelerated pace, we are investing heavily across the full breath of competencies needed to drive our platform forward, including chemistry, mRNA biology, formulation, automation and high-throughput production, process development, quality and Good Manufacturing Practices (GMP) mRNA clinical manufacturing.

 Our Pipeline and Early Development Engine

-We currently are advancing 12 mRNA development candidates, including vaccines and therapeutics, across three therapeutic areas: infectious diseases, immuno-oncology and cardiovascular disease.
-Clinical studies for five of these candidates (four mRNA vaccines and one mRNA therapeutic) are already underway in the U.S., Europe and Australia, with seven other development candidates advancing toward the clinic.
+Our pipeline currently includes 16 mRNA development candidates.
+Clinical studies for seven of these programs (five mRNA vaccines and two mRNA therapeutics) are already underway in the U.S., Europe and Australia, with the remaining nine programs advancing toward the clinic.
 In addition, we have several research programs advancing to the development stage.
 In the coming months and years, Moderna and our partners anticipate conducting many clinical studies across our therapeutic portfolio in parallel.